apnadkarni/blt/doc/datatable.rst

 *tableName* **watch names** ?\ *pattern* ... ?
   Returns the names of the watches currently registered.
 This includes both row and column watches.
-If one or more of *pattern* arguments are present then any watch name matching one of the patterns is returned. *Pattern* is a glob-style pattern.
+If one or more of *pattern* arguments are present then any watch name matching one of the patterns is returned. *Pattern* is a **glob**\-style pattern.
+Matching is done in a fashion similar to that used by the TCL **glob** command.

 *tableName* **watch row**  *row* ?\ *flags*\ ? *cmdPrefix* Registers a command to be invoked when an event occurs on a row of